mlafeldt/cb2util/README.md

 Extract and decrypt cheats from v7 code save re4.cbc, write them to re4.txt:

     $ cb2util cbc --decrypt -7 re4.cbc > re4.txt

+Compile cheats in mygame.txt to code save for CB v8+:

+    $ cb2util cbc --compile mygame.txt /path/to/cbc

+Compile cheats in mygame.txt to code save for CB v7:

+    $ cb2util cbc --compile -7 mygame.txt /path/to/cbc

+Note that the format of the text file to be compiled is described below.

 ### PCB files